adrien-mogenet/jikken/index.md

 If you can deal with that, please consider sending your demos!

 ## Demos

 You can send your demos to this-demo-will-surprise-you [at] jikken-records [dot] com.
 We review _all_ the demos.
 *Accepted formats*: any format that enables us to accurately appreciate your project.
 If you have no idea, [Flac](https://xiph.org/flac/) is a great lossless opensource format, but a link to your favorite platform work too.

-## Contracts
+## Label/Artist relationships

-Renewing the industry also means cutting-edge label-artist relationships.
+Renewing the industry also means cutting-edge label/artist relationships.
 We want to offer a great experience to all our artists and we want to provide the best and fairest contracts.
 No clause such as _“50% royalties after the first $100”_, we think that sucks.
+You may find it awkward to have a _Contracts_ section on the homepage of a label, but we want to be proud of that relationship.

 ## About us

 Jikken has been founded in Tokyo in April 2020, incidentally amid worlwide Covid-19 outbreak.